benMain/cql-exec-fhir-api-terminology-provider/README.md

 This was the basic goal of [cql-exec-vsac](https://github.com/cqframework/cql-exec-vsac).
 Unfortunately, they have not kept up with the changes to VSAC and (SVS API)[https://www.nlm.nih.gov/vsac/support/usingvsac/vsacsvsapiv2.html] is being deprecated in favor of the [Fhir Terminology Service](https://www.nlm.nih.gov/vsac/support/usingvsac/vsacfhirapi.html).
 That is why this library has been created.

+## Inbuilt Caching

+There is inbuilt caching since these servers are usually slow.